azkiflay/ansible/README.md

 ansible --version
 ```
 Instructions to install Ansible in other major operating systems are available [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html).

-# How Ansible Workflow
-* Ansible controller uses *SSH* to connect to a host or groups of hosts.
-* The controller makes changes to host(s) using ad-hoc commands or using an inventory file.
-* Transfers one or more Ansible modules to host(s).
-* Executes the module(s) at the host(s).

 # Configuring SSH
 Before the controller can do anything on the managed hosts, it needs to be connected to them.
 As stated earlier, such network connection is setup using SSH.
 Therefore, it is important to ensure SSH is available and configured correctly on the controller and managed hosts.
 Moreover, to avoid a rogue controller taking over the infrastructure, a key-based or passworkd-based authentication must be enforced.
 In most cases, a key-based authentication is preferrable.
 The next steps show how to configure public and private keys for SSH, requiring the controller to be authenticated by the remote hosts.